-Back in 2018, a Bavarian competence centre was opened in Thiès: the "Centre Bavarois – Réussir au Sénégal".
-The building serves as a contact point as well as a centre for training and continuing education, coaching and cultural events.
-Through other offices in Dakar, Kolda, Tambacounda and St. Louis, the project "Réussir au Senegal" is active nationwide in order to provide young people with better opportunities for professional qualifications and secure employment.
+Until the beginning of 2023, there was a Bavarian competence centre in Thiès: the "Centre Bavarois - Réussir au Sénégal".
+The centre served as a contact point and as a centre for training, coaching and cultural events.
+Through further offices in Dakar, Kolda, Tambacounda and Saint-Louis, the "Réussir au Senegal" project is active throughout the country in order to give young people better opportunities for professional qualifications and secure employment.

 Training programmes for rapid entry into employment

 The Free State of Bavaria had taken over the sponsorship of the Thiès region within the project.
 Medium-sized companies from Bavaria and Germany are active locally.
 Experts from Senegal are networked with state and scientific institutions and companies in Bavaria via seminars in Germany.
 Training programmes promote rapid entry into employment in Senegal.

 Renewable energies – for example in the areas of trade, agriculture and services – play a key role in creating new opportunities for employment or business start-ups.
 In addition, there are collaborative partnerships with creative businesses and many local companies.
 This also creates new communication channels and dialogue formats.
 Consulting firms, training centres, schools and chambers of crafts and commerce work together on local vocational training.